splitio/python-api/README.md

 ### About Split:

 Split is the leading platform for intelligent software delivery, helping businesses of all sizes deliver exceptional user experiences, and mitigate risk, by providing an easy, secure way to target features to customers.
 Companies like WePay, LendingTree and thredUP rely on Split to safely launch and test new features and derive insights on their use.
-Founded in 2015, Split's team comes from some of the most innovative enterprises in Silicon Valley, including Google, LinkedIn, Salesforce and Splunk.
+Founded in 2015, Split’s team comes from some of the most innovative enterprises in Silicon Valley, including Google, LinkedIn, Salesforce and Splunk.
 Split is based in Redwood City, California and backed by Accel Partners and Lightspeed Venture Partners.
 To learn more about Split, contact hello@split.io, or start a 14-day free trial at www.split.io/trial.

 **Try Split for Free:**